International Students at Sonoran University

 Post-completion Optional Practical Training (OPT) is available for F-1 students in SCNM's ND program who are about to graduate/graduated and have secured or are in the process of securing a full-time work opportunity and wish to remain in the U.S. In order to secure optional practical training (OPT) a student must find and secure an employment opportunity, complete a required form and follow an application process.
 An initial period of 12 months may be awarded by Immigration (USCIS) per degree level.
 The 12 month OPT post date must start within 60 days of your initial Program Completion date.
 OPT requires that you pursue employment in your area of study, but does not require a specific employer at the time of filing.

 To apply for OPT you must first obtain a new I-20 from an SCNM DSO documenting your eligibility for OPT.
 You will subsequently submit a paper-based application for employment authorization to the U.S. Citizenship & Immigration Service (USCIS).
 You must be in lawful F-1 status at the time of filing, and your period of OPT may commence only immediately following at least two full and continuous quarters of enrollment.

 Applications for post-completion OPT must be filed and reach USCIS:

 NOTE: If you have not completed all coursework for your degree and are unsure that you will complete your degree on time, you should consult your SCNM DSO before submitting the application for OPT.

-Students may request OPT to begin on any date from the day after the date of completion of studies up to 60 days after the date of completion of study.
+Students may request OPT to begin on any date from the day after the date of completion of studies up to, but not after, 60 days after the date of completion of study.
 The Start Date of Employment must fall within that 60 day period.
 OPT End Date will be 12 months from the OPT Start Date of Employment.
 Applications for OPT can take three months or more for the USCIS to adjudicate so it is very important to plan accordingly.

 Students may not begin working until they have received a valid OPT employment authorization card (EAD) issued by the USCIS and the start date has been reached.